 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through equity offerings, debt financings or other capital sources, which could include collaborations, strategic alliances or additional licensing arrangements.
 We may be unable to raise additional funds or enter into such arrangements when needed, on favorable terms, or at all.
 Our failure to raise capital or enter into such agreements as, and when, needed, could have a material adverse effect on our business, results of operations and financial condition, including requiring us to have to delay, reduce or eliminate product development or future commercialization efforts.
-The amount and timing of our future funding requirements will depend on many factors including the successful advancement of any future oral KIT inhibitor product candidates.
-Our ability to raise additional funds may also be adversely impacted by potential worsening global economic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide, such as those resulting from the government closure of SVB and liquidity concerns at other financial institutions, from potential recessions, the ongoing COVID-19 pandemic, the hostilities in Ukraine, and increasing interest rates and rates of inflation.
+The amount and timing of our future funding requirements will depend on many factors including the successful advancement of any oral future KIT inhibitor product candidates.
+Our ability to raise additional funds may also be adversely impacted by potential worsening global economic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide, such as those resulting from the government closure of SVB and liquidity concerns at other financial institutions, from potential recessions, a potential temporary federal government shutdown, health epidemics, the war in Ukraine and conflict in Israel and the Middle East, and increasing interest rates and rates of inflation.